-I. Business Model Assessment
+I. Business model assessment

-According to IFRS 9, a business model can be determined through the activities that an entity undertakes to achieve its business objective.
+A business model can be determined through the activities that an entity undertakes to achieve its business objective.
 The entity's business model does not depend on management's intentions for an individual instrument but rather all relevant evidence that is available as at the date of the assessment.
 It is a matter of fact and not merely an assertion.

-The business model assessment determines whether financial assets are held to collect, for sale or for trading.
-The Group's business model has been assessed to be held to collect and hence the financial assets included within this category should be initially recognized at fair value and subsequently measured at amortized cost.
+The Group business model has been assessed to be held to collect and hence the financial assets included within this category should be initially recognized at fair value and subsequently measured at amortized cost.

 II.
-Held to Collect Business Model
+Held to collect business model